Links on SoundGuys may earn us a commission. Learn more.

 Designed to be a versatile headset, the Plantronics Voyager 6200 UC earphones can “go beyond the office.”
 Back in my hometown, where the noise level of the local commuter train easily rivals that of an underground rave, the headset is okay.
 As we’ll get into further down, the active noise-cancelling tames low frequencies with ease but falters with sharper sounds, such as the human voice.
 Passive noise isolation, however, performs rather well, assuming that you take a couple of minutes to find the appropriately sized ear tips.

-Rather well.
-Sunday Candy by Donnie Trumpet & The Social Experiment opens with a rhythmic, 80 bpm piano beat in the key of C Major.
-The Voyager 6200 UC appropriately separate major and minor keys, emphasizing the treble over the bass.
+In the song Sunday Candy by Donnie Trumpet & The Social Experiment, it opens with a rhythmic, 80 bpm piano beat in the key of C Major.
 The Voyager does a fine job reproducing trumpets without overpowering Jamila Woods and Chance’s harmonies in the gospel-reminiscent ballad.

-As one would expect, vocals shine through in the Plantronics Voyager 6200 UC sound signature.
+As one would expect, vocals shine through in the Plantronics Voyager 6200 UC frequency response.
 The song culminates to create unity between Woods, Chance, and the collective choir, and the earphones’ reproduction of the final bars are gorgeous.
-Chance’s voice appropriately echoes the choir without latency, and the reverberations act as a vocal transition into the following lyrics, rather than providing a delayed reproduction.

-As we headphone enthusiasts know, active noise-cancelling technology can be hit or miss.
+As we headphone enthusiasts know, active noise cancelling technology can be hit or miss.
 On cheaper models, audio receives a lazy volume boost with a half-hearted attempt at blocking out ambient noise.
-That said, the Plantronics Voyager 6200 UC’s performance is interesting.
-Their ability to lower an airplane engine’s roar to a low rumble is awesome.
-In fact, the headset’s general handling of low frequencies is superior to any active noise-cancelling that I’ve used.
-Unfortunately, there’s a “but.”
-There’s always a “but.”
+That said, the Plantronics Voyager 6200 UC’s performance is interesting and will block out some midrange noise but does little to affect very low sound like a nearby A/C unit.

 If the Plantronics Voyager 6200 UC were only available at their original price of $299, I’d be hard-pressed to recommend them.
 Fortunately, the price has since dropped nearly a whole Benjamin, making them worth it.
 Though the active noise-cancelling struggles to disarm daily chatter, it does a great job reducing room ambience, like air conditioners, refrigerators, and printers that hum in the key of E Major.